verhas/jamal/README.md

 * Other built-in macros that are not part of the core package may also start and close scopes.
 Note that built-in macros can be provided in form of JAR files.

 Note that the macro `import` does NOT open a new scope to process the imported file.
-This is because the aim of `import` is to have the macros defined in the imported file available in the file that imports them.
+This is because of the aim of `import` is to have the macros defined in the imported file available in the file that imports them.

 In the following example, we define the macro `Z` in the scope of the macro `comment`.
 The `{@define Z=13}`